-Your Power-Up can be started in several different ways:
+Your newly created Power-Up can be started in a number of ways:

 Developing locally, with live reloading on code changes and manual or automatic

 Run a simple web server to serve your Power-Up files using Node.js

 Compile your project to static files for upload to a hosting service like AWS S3

 We recommend starting with development mode (Option A).